mitchelljustin/pragmatic-lightning/index.md

 ## Pay the request

 Once your channel is officially opened, you can finally pay the Weather API for a report.
-Let's get to it.

 As a reminder, first ask the Weather API for a report.